Covid-19 Prevention Requirements

 Treatment on the Main Campus

-Clients on the residential floor of South Campus are transported to Rollins Campus to participate in treatment at the Rollins Campus and the adjacent Charles B. West Campus Monday through Friday and to participate in LEAP on Saturday and Saturday.
+Residential clients at South Campus are transported to Rollins Campus to participate in treatment at the Rollins Campus and the adjacent Charles B. West Campus Monday through Friday and to participate in LEAP on Saturday and Saturday.

 Preparing for Life After Treatment